 Chef Bobby owns a number of restaurants in the Florida Keys (Marker 88, Sundowner, Ballyhoos and Senor Frijoles) so he sure knows his way around a kitchen as well as the flavors of the Keys!
 I found it interesting that traditional Key Lime Pies down in the Keys are topped with meringue, like a lemon meringue pie.
 My husband loves Key Lime Pie and orders it out when he comes across it yet I never saw one in-person with meringue in the Philadelphia Area, it’s always whipped cream.

 Going into the challenge we all knew we had to make a Key Lime Pie.
 Of alllll the things I have made in my life, a Key Lime Pie wasn’t one of them.
-So, a few days before I made two…just to see how it was.
+So, a few days before the competition I made a few variations to see which my family enjoyed more.
 We each were allowed to bring a secret ingredient to make our Key Lime Pie.
 My first thought was tequila, so I made one in my test run with that.
 My second thought (because I know what my husband likes in a dessert) was sour cream.

-I let my family and a couple friends blind test both pies and the result was down the middle!
+I let my family and a couple of friends blind test both pies and the result was down the middle!
 SO…the night of the competition, I brought both thinking, I would decide which to use in the moment.
-As luck would have it, the contestant right next to me in the kitchen I was assigned (Iris McCarthy) also brought tequila…aaah!
-So that made my choice easy…sour cream it was!
+As luck would have it, the contestant right next to me in the kitchen I was assigned to also brought tequila (what??) as her secret ingredient…aaah!
+THAT ended up making my choice easy…sour cream it was!